 In the issue list, we also have a "doc" label.
 We appreciate pull requests to fix them indeed!

 As we mentioned above, we appreciate the help for ECharts in any forms.
-When we find someone making continuous contributions in the community, we will invite him/her to be our PPMC member or committer.
+When we find someone making continuous contributions in the community, we will invite him/her to be our committer or PMC member.

 Being a committer means you have the "write" access to the ECharts project, which enables you to contribute more easily and efficiently.

-We don't have a fixed single standard for selecting a PPMC member or committer because we value all kinds of help offered.
-Generally, current PPMC members watch the continuous contributors in the community and start discussion and votes for the candidates, and invite to to be a PPMC member or committer after the vote passes.
+We don't have a fixed single standard for selecting a committer or PMC member because we value all kinds of help offered.
+Generally, current PMC members watch the continuous contributors in the community and start discussion and votes for the candidates, and invite him/her to be a committer or PMC member after the vote passes.